szymor/anarch/README.md

 ### Why doesn't this have feature X?
 Even Doom had it.

 Though inspired by Doom, this is **NOT** Doom.
 Keep in mind that this isn't primarily a PC game, this is a small platform independent game that happens to also natively run on PC.
 Also this game's goals are different than those of commercial games, it is still to a big degree just an experimental game.
-It has been written by a single person who had to do the design, engine programming, game programming, tool programming, graphics, sound recording, testing, media creation, all in spare time.
+It has been written by a single man who had to do the design, engine programming, game programming, tool programming, graphics, sound recording, testing, media creation, all in spare time.
 Please don't hate me.

 ### Shouldn't games simply be fun?
 You're complicating everything with ideological bullshit when it's really just about entertainment.